evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

 layout: default
 noindex: true
 comments: false
-title: "Ridiculous strawberry picking"
+title: "Ridiculous strawberry picking in space"
 ---

-# Ridiculous strawberry picking
+# Ridiculous strawberry picking in space

 <!--  To embed this simulator into your web page copy this source code until "Simulator END" comment. -->